Para leer esta hoja informativa en español, haga clic aquí.

 One of the best things that you both can do in this situation is to take HIV drugs regularly and maintain a suppressed viral load, even when you have no symptoms and a relatively healthy immune system.
 This will reduce the possibility of passing a different strain of HIV (one that may be stronger or more drug-resistant) to your partner.
 Transmitting a different strain of HIV to a partner who is already living with HIV is called "superinfection."

 As with serodifferent partners, you can reduce the risk of passing HIV to your baby or a different strain of the virus to your partner by reducing your viral load before trying to become pregnant.
-Having an undetectable viral load lowers transmission risk to a baby to less than 1%.
-Treating any sexually transmitted infections or diseases (STIs or STDs) before trying to get pregnant will also lower your chances of passing a different strain of HIV between partners.
+Having an undetectable viral load lowers transmission risk to a baby to less than 1 percent.
+Screening and treating any sexually transmitted infections or diseases (STIs or STDs) before trying to get pregnant will also lower your chances of passing a different strain of HIV between partners.

 If you choose this method, the chance of getting pregnant is higher if you have condomless sex when the woman is ovulating (when she is most likely to get pregnant; this is often called 'timed intercourse').
 Ovulation occurs when an egg is released from the woman's ovary and usually happens about two weeks before a woman starts her menstrual period.
 Insemination during the "fertile window" – usually one to two days before ovulation and one day after ovulation – has a greater chance of success.
 For more information on understanding and tracking your fertility, visit: